balena-io/balena-cli-masterclass/README.md

 In the same way that build secrets can be made service specific, so may secret build arguments, by specifying them directly in the `.balena/balena.yml` file:
 ```
+build-variables:
   services:
     main:
       - MAIN_ONLY_BUILD_ARG=This is only available when building 'main'
 ```

 An important note for build variables is that, unlike secrets, they will be